How To Write a Resume Employers Will Notice

 To get started, think back on your proudest career accomplishments and what defines who you are in the workplace.
 Carefully read the job descriptions that you’re considering.
 Do they require a specific certification or years of experience?
 Your headline is the place to let the employer know you meet these requirements.

-For example, a customer service representative with a track record of customer satisfaction might write: Customer success professional with 3+ years experience delighting clients in the retail industry.
+For example, a customer service representative with a track record of customer satisfaction might write: Customer success agent with 10+ years' experience delighting clients in the retail industry.

 Similarly, an experienced dental assistant could write: Certified dental assistant with 12+ years in direct patient care.

-- Headline: Customer success professional with 3+ years experience delighting clients in the retail industry.
+Headline: Customer success agent with 10+ years' experience delighting clients in the retail industry.

-- Summary: Extensive experience in charting, scheduling and delivering best in class customer service.
-Vast knowledge of clinical procedure and dental terminology.
+Summary: Extensive experience in charting, scheduling and delivering best-in-class customer service.
+Vast knowledge of clinical procedures and dental terminology.
 Looking for new opportunities in private dental practice.

-- Headline: Aspiring financial services professional with degree in Business Administration.
+Headline: Aspiring financial services professional with a degree in business administration.

 Task: Greeted customers